Travis AFB sends KC-46 across the Pacific to train with Misawa F-16s

-As part of an off-station training, F-16 Fighting Falcons assigned to the 14th Fighter Squadron were refueled by a KC-46A Pegasus assigned to the 60th Air Mobility Wing to demonstrate the KC-46's capability to traverse the Pacific Ocean and deliver fuel to fighters in the region, June 2-3, 2025.
-The 14th FS conducts training operations consistently in Japanese air space, maintaining mission readiness and projecting air power superiority.
-The KC-46 can hold up to 212,000 pounds of fuel, prolonging the mission of Department of Defense aircraft around the world.
+As part of an off-station training, F-16 Fighting Falcons assigned to the 14th Fighter Squadron were refueled by a KC-46A Pegasus assigned to the 60th Air Mobility Wing to demonstrate the KC-46's capability to traverse the Pacific Ocean and deliver fuel to fighters in the region, June 5, 2025.
+Air refueling serves as a force multiplier, enabling aircraft to extend their operational endurance beyond their unrefueled ranges.
+This capability is indispensable for global strike and mobility operations, particularly in the Indo-Pacific theater where it is essential for mission execution.
 (U.S. Air Force video by Senior Airman Robert Nichols)

 |Date Taken: